 Those who opt for the egg share will have a fresh dozen eggs waiting for them at every pick-up.
 This year our partner farm is Old Ford Farm in Gardiner.
 Old Ford’s chickens are out on pasture, where they join the farm’s dairy cows and pigs in searching the ground for tasty morsels to supplement their feed.
-(FYI, at the Old Ford farm-store, eggs are $6.50, we we’re getting a discount by buying as a group.)
+(FYI, we are charging the price given to us by Old Ford.)

-In 2021 we will once again partner with Glorie Farm in Marlboro for the optional fruit share.
-Glorie specializes in exclusively tree fruit (think crisp heirloom apples, bosc and bartlett pears, sweet white and yellow peaches and nectarines, etc).
-As such, the fruit share is only for 14 weeks, starting in late July and running through the end of the CSA.
-Late July is the start of the tree fruit harvest season, so starting then means we’ll be getting the freshest just-picked fruit out there.
+In 2023 we will once again partner with Glorie Farm in Marlboro for the optional fruit share, and THE FRUIT SHARE THIS YEAR STARTS EARLIER, ON WEEK 3 OF THE CSA.
+Glorie specializes in tree fruit (think crisp heirloom apples, bosc and bartlett pears, sweet white and yellow peaches and nectarines, etc).
+The season starts with strawberries for a few weeks, then cherries, before getting into mid-July, the start of the tree fruit harvest season, so starting then means we’ll be getting the freshest just-picked fruit out there.
 Glorie uses IPM practices to manage their sustainably-grown orchard.

 For all you “fun guys” out there, we’ll be offering a mushroom share option from Wiltbank Mushroom Farm in Catskill.
 Farmer Gary Wiltbank grows Oyster mushrooms and will attempt to also offer Shiitake and Lion’s Mane, and the 1-quart shares will hopefully alternate.
 The ten mushroom distributions will be spread out over the CSA season, allowing for some flexibility in production, particularly during the hottest part of the season.
 We will give mushroom share participants advanced notice of when to expect their mushroom share.

 We’re excited to be connected with Tree Juice Maple Syrup in Arkville, nestled in the Catskill Moutains.
-They offer a one-time distribution of maple syrup in the late Spring that we’ll be passing on to any interested CSA members – prices are $30 for a half gallon or $50 for a full gallon.
-That’s a lot of fresh, local syrup that should last a very long time!
+They offer a one-time distribution of maple syrup in the late Spring that we’ll be passing on to any interested CSA members.
 Pre-ordered syrups will be available for pickup at the first CSA distribution.

 Similar to the maple syrup, we’ll be offering a one-time distribution of local wildflower honey from Damn Good Honey Farm in Kerhonkson.
 Local honey has a number of excellent health benefits (including helping with seasonal allergies), on top of being delicious, so we’re excited to be partnering with Keith and Jennifer Duarte of Damn Good Honey to offer this one-time distribution, which will be available for pickup at the first CSA distribution (you must pre-order).